mapsync/paintsville-advisory2/site/content/post/planned-water-outage.md

 	mso-font-kerning:1.0pt;
 	mso-ligatures:standardcontextual;}
 </style>
-<!\[endif]-->
+<!\\[endif]-->

 <!--StartFragment-->

-REVISED

-03-11-2025
+03-12-2025

-PLANNED WATER OUTAGE
+B﻿OIL WATER ADVISORY

-DUE TO LINE MAINTENANCE, BEGINNING ON **MARCH 12, 2025, AT APPROXIMATELY 8:00 A.M**PAINTSVILLE UTILITIES WILL HAVE THE WATER OFF IN THE FOLLOWING AREAS:
+D﻿UE TO A MAIN LINE BREAK, ALTHOUGH NO CONTAMINATIONHAS BEEN CONFIRMED, PAINTSVILLE UTILITIES HAS VOLUNTARILY ISSUED A BOIL WATER ADVISORY FOR THE FOLLOWING AREA;

-**ALL OF WEST VAN LEAR, VAN LEAR, POWELL ADDITION, AMERICAN STANDARD AREA, INDUSTRIAL PARK, CANNEL COAL GAP, AND JASPER LANE**
+**ALL OF WEST VAN LEAR, VAN LEAR, POWELL ADDITION, AMERICAN STANDARD AREA, INDUSTRIAL PARK, CANNEL COAL GAP, JASPER LANE, AND DUGAN DRIVE.**

 **ALSO INCLUDES KY RT 321 AND POWELL ADDITION INTERSECTION UP TO AMERICAN STANDARD BRIDGE ON KY RT 321.**

-ONCE SERVICES ARE RESTORED THERE WILL BE A BOIL WATER ADVISORY ISSUED FOR THESE AREAS.

-WE APOLIZE FOR ANY INCONVENIENCE THIS MAY CAUSE.
+.

 <!--EndFragment-->